 - One in six kids who are not reading proficiently in the 3rd grade will either drop out or not graduate from high school on time (a rate four times greater than that of proficient readers).

-- If a student is not reading on grade level by the end of their 1st grade year, there’s a 90 percent chance they’ll still be a struggling reader in 4th grade.
+- If a student is not reading on grade level by the end of their 1st grade year, there’s a 90 percent chance they’ll still be reading below grade level in 4th grade.

 - If a child has low oral reading fluency scores at the end of 1st grade, they’re more likely to have low reading comprehension scores at the end of 2nd grade.